Video: 2 houses collapse into ocean on the Outer Banks of North Carolina - NewsBreak

 Several homes have collapsed over the years on the Outer Banks as erosion has left a number of structures built years ago now right at the edge of the ocean.
 Records show both homes that fell on Tuesday were built in the 1980s.

-Officials have spent millions on beach nourishment , but that hasn’t stopped the ocean from pulling a few houses into its clutches.Lake Lawn Metairie Funeral Home honors Louisiana law enforcement at 21st annual memorial
+Officials have spent millions on beach nourishment , but that hasn’t stopped the ocean from pulling a few houses into its clutches.‘Herping’ on TikTok makes Georgia teens famous

 This all comes as the Outer Banks deals with flooding and other issues associated with a coastal low that’s been off in the Atlantic for several days now.
 Overwash/tidal flooding has closed sections of North Carolina Highway 12 on Tuesday.